Five books from Central Europe to read during quarantine - Kafkadesk

 But Henriett’s shadow will always loom and hover over their lives, both metaphorically and physically.
 In my opinion, Katalin Street is a splendid novel, anchored in extreme psychological precision and one of the most beautifully written stories in Hungarian literature.

-Too Loud a Solitude / Příliš hlučná samota, Bohumil Hrabal (Czech Republic)
+Quarantine books #3: Too Loud a Solitude, by Bohumil Hrabal (Czech Republic)

 The third book I chose is Bohumil Hrabal’s Too Loud a Solitude, an absolute classic of Czech 20th century literature.
 Describing this 100-page book without spoiling its story proves to be a little more difficult than the previous ones.